Hobart Bypass: City-fringe car-parks

-For example, a car-park near the Mcvilly underpass of the Tasman Hwy that was cross-subsidised from CBD car-parks would remove some of the traffic that comes into the CBD via the Tasman Hwy.
+For example, a car-park near the Mcvilly underpass of the Tasman Highway that was cross-subsidised from CBD car-parks would remove some of the traffic that comes into the CBD via the Tasman Highway.

 Ferry services

 Hobart ferry builder Bob Clifford has suggested a network of 17 ferry terminals.
 The state government announced in 2017 that it was considering a single peak-hour ferry crossing from Kangaroo Bay to Sullivans Cove.